kdudka/aegis/README.md

 **Note:** For other LLM providers (e.g., OpenAI), similar environment variables will have to set.
 Refer to the `DEVELOP.md` for environment var information.

-Be aware that `Aegis` is an agent (which autonomously invokes tools) so any llm model you use must be secure/trusted.
+Be aware that `Aegis` is an agent (which autonomously invokes tools) so any LLM model you use must be secure/trusted.

 ### Setting up Aegis Tools

-Aegis provides a few 'out of the box' tools that the agent can use to enhance llm query context.
+Aegis provides a few 'out of the box' tools that the agent can use to enhance LLM query context.

 #### Tavily Search engine
 Integration with Tavily is achieved via built in pydantic-ai support